Aerobic exercise, also referred to as cardiovascular exercises, are those workouts that get your heart pumping within your target heart rate zone.

 Additionally, you could join a gym and use their training machines such as the treadmill or elliptical machines or purchase your own equipment.
 Another way to mix it up with aerobic and anaerobic exercises are to try high intense interval training , or circuit training.

 One of the downfalls of some aerobics are the impact to your body’s joints; especially the knees.
 If you have soreness in your joints or are past the age of 40, like me, then try doing some aerobics that are friendlier on the joints.
+One of my favorite joint friendly exercises is water aerobics exercises.

 Try a brisk walk instead of running or use an elliptical machine instead of the treadmill.
 If using a treadmill, keep it at a brisk walk and use the incline to get the benefit of a challenging workout.